Illirick/trang/README.md

 ### More about music blocks

-Everything inside curly braces is music block.
+Everything inside curly braces is a music block.
 Each line corresponds to 1/16th note (will be configurable in the future) and you can have multiple samples on the same line.
 Also you should start writing on the newline after `{` as in the hello world example.